 To be clear, ver sacrum, literally “sacred spring”, is a sacrifice of all animals born in a given spring, and in this case, across the entirety of Rome—they really needed Jupiter to help them out.

-The main difference between ex-voto offerings and ones like the ver sacrum and defixiones, is that the former category are repayments for a service the gods have already provided, while the later category are payments in advance for prodigies yet unrealized.
+The main difference between ex-voto offerings and ones like the ver sacrum and defixiones, is the former category are repayments for a service the gods have already provided, while the latter category are payments in advance for prodigies yet unrealized.

 ΦΝΕ ΩΧ ΠΟΙΗCΑ